Horace Ivory

-Horace Orlando Ivory (born August 8, 1954) is a former American football running back in the NFL from 1977 through 1982.
-He attended Nolan Catholic High School from 1968 to 1972 where he was a TCIL All-State Running Back.
+Horace Orlando Ivory (born August 8, 1954) is an American former professional football running back in the NFL from 1977 through 1982.
+He attended Nolan Catholic High School from 1968 to 1972 where he was a TCIL All-State running back.
 He was offered a football scholarship to Notre Dame University but for academic reasons, went to Navarro Junior College before transferring to the University of Oklahoma for his junior and senior seasons.